Travel Costa Mesa Blog

 One-of-a-Kind Dining

-Located in Costa Mesa’s famous South Coast Plaza, the two-story dining collective Collage Culinary Experience is a sensory delight.
+One of those feel-good places is Collage Culinary Experience a two-story dining collective inside the iconic South Coast Plaza.
 There’s not a label that fits the experience, and we’re okay with that.
 Collage offers local and global-inspired fare in a colorful, stylish space that celebrates authenticity and joy.
 You can pop in for a quick snack or bev at Blossoms and Brass to start the night out right—or make a day of it and eat your way through the best of Costa Mesa flavor.

 Shop Local, Shop Small